ezpuzz/rutorrent-remote-adder/README.md

 ### Configuration

-at the end of the website click 'saber-addtorrent configuratin' button.
+At the end of the website click the 'saber-addtorrent configuratin' button. after save, refresh the website.

 Install
 -------